-It is the mission of the Mid Michigan Community College Radiography Program to provide an opportunity for students to obtain an Associates in Applied Science Degree.
-The Mid Michigan Community College Radiography Program strives to educate radiographers who are technically competent and possess superior interpersonal and communication skills.
+It is the mission of the Mid Michigan College Radiography Program to provide an opportunity for students to obtain an Associates in Applied Science Degree.
+The Mid Michigan College Radiography Program strives to educate radiographers who are technically competent and possess superior interpersonal and communication skills.

 - Students will be clinically competent.

 - Students will use critical thinking and problem solving skills.

 - Students will exhibit professionalism in all of its perspectives.